Into Windows

 Open personalization panel Windows 10 method 2

-Step 2: In the Run command box, type Control Desktop, and then press Enter key to open the classic Personalization window.
+Step 2: In the Run command box, type Control Desktop, and then press the Enter key to open the classic Personalization window.

 Method 3 of 4

-Open classic Personalization window
+Open the classic Personalization window

 Open personalization panel Windows 10 step1